joseperez-10/genai-demo/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 255 images.
+The dataset includes 372 images.
-Football-players-detection are annotated in YOLOv8 format.
+Football-players-detection are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
+* Resize to 1280x1280 (Stretch)

 No image augmentation techniques were applied.